qbicsoftware/etl-scripts/README.md

 dataset_2/          NCIT_C18216       leaf            QABCD002F5   *             dicom-vol  Zeiss                    Max Mustermann   23.02.2021
 ```

 The `SAMPLE_ID` field is used to override the sample ID for a specific data folder.
 The `OMERO_TAGS` field is used to specify OMERO tags, this will annotate all images in the data folder with the tag values.
 The `ETL_TAG` field is used to specify a modality-specific subprocess (e.g. transform DICOM fileset into NIfTI file).
+The placeholder `*` for a property value is used to indicate that this property has no valid value in a TSV line (for a datafolder).
+Additionally, if the value `./` is provided for `IMAGE_FOLDER_PATH`, the relative root directory will be asumed.

 column name | description
 --------------|----------------
-`IMAGE_FILENAME`| one of the file names found in the incoming folder per line
+`IMAGE_FOLDER_PATH`| the path to one of the folders found in the incoming folder (per line)
 `IMAGING_MODALITY`| Ontology Identifier for the imaging modality, currently from the [NCI Thesaurus](https://ncit.nci.nih.gov/ncitbrowser/pages/home.jsf?version=21.02d). **Examples:** NCIT_C18113 (Cryo-Electron Microscopy), NCIT_C18216 (Transmission Electron Microscopy), NCIT_C17753 (Confocal Microscopy)
 `IMAGED_TISSUE` | the imaged tissue
 `INSTRUMENT_MANUFACTURER` | the imaging instrument manufacturer
 `INSTRUMENT_USER` | the person who measured the data file using the imaging instrument
 `IMAGING_DATE` | the date of the measurement in dd.mm.yyyy format (days and months with leading zeroes)
+`SAMPLE_ID` | optional, override the sample ID for a specific data folder
+`OMERO_TAGS` | optional, used to specify OMERO tags, this will annotate all images in the data folder
+`ETL_TAG` | optional, used to specify a modality-specific subprocess (e.g. DICOM data, CODEX/MACSima, light-sheet microscopy)